Research

 Health is the overall condition of the body and its ability to function optimally.
 It encompasses physical fitness, proper nutrition, sufficient rest, and the absence of illness, as well as mental well-being, which is essential for overall health and quality of life.

-School climate refers to the overall quality and character of school life, including the relationships, norms, values, and practices that shape the learning environment.
+School factors refer to the overall quality and character of school life, including the relationships, norms, values, and practices that shape the learning environment.

 Data Collection